 Tracing the Devil’s Contract to Its Roots

-The Evolution to Written Pacts
+The Evolution of Written Pacts

 By the 16th century, the Devil’s Contract transitioned from oral agreements to written pacts.
-Individuals started to write down contracts with witches or devils, promising their souls in exchange for their deepest desires.
+Individuals began to sign contracts with witches or devils, promising their souls in exchange for their deepest desires.
 They often used their blood to write these documents, symbolizing the gravity and binding nature of the pact.
 Rumors spread that the devil himself would sign these documents, leaving a ‘diabolical signature.’
 Texts such as ‘The Lesser Key of Solomon’ reference these signatures, lending an aura of mystique and authenticity to the contracts.
 This shift to written form marked a significant development in the history of the Devil’s Contract, reflecting the human need for tangible proof and the solemnity with which these pacts were regarded.

 Literature Breathes Life into the Myth